 14. Hoola Hoop Basketball

 Another fun street art in Penang that Alex found is this Hoola Hoop Basketball.
-A classic photo here is to photograph yourself while “playing” basketball with the children.
+A classic photo here is to photograph yourself while “playing” basketball with the children with the basketball wall mural as a backdrop.
 You can also pretend that you’re jumping and dunking the basketball.

 This one is located in a small alley that you will find on Chulia Street.
 It’s on the other street of the alley where you’ll find the artwork of the children on the swing – Step by Step Lane.
 If you walk on Chulia Street in the direction towards the waterfront you will find it on the right-hand side of the street, but you have to look carefully into the alley so you don’t miss it!